-Castiglion del Bosco extends over 1,800 hectares, with 62 of them dedicated to vineyards.
+Castiglion del Bosco extends almost 5,000 acres, 150 of which are dedicated to vineyards.
 It is one of the most prominent producers in Montalcino, both for the history of the estate and for its size, unchanged in the last 400 years.
-Since 2003, Castiglion del Bosco has been owned by Massimo Ferragamo, Chairman of Salvatore Ferragamo USA, who fell in love with the estate, its splendidly isolated woods and with its majestic ridges.
+Since 2003, Castiglion del Bosco has been owned by Massimo Ferragamo, Chairman of Salvatore Ferragamo USA, who fell in love with the estate, its splendidly isolated woods, and its majestic ridges.